rerun/rerun/README.md

     $ rerun -m stubbs

-Typing the tab key again will show the commands inside the stubbs module:
+Typing the tab key again will show the commands inside the "stubbs" module:

     $ rerun -m stubbs -c add-[TAB]
     add-command  add-module   add-option

+In this case, three commands are found and listed.
-After selecting a command, typing the tab key will show arguments.
+After accepting a command, typing the tab key will show arguments.

     $ rerun -m stubbs -c add-command --[TAB] module name

+The "add-command" command accepts two options (module and name).

 ## Executing

+Commands are executed by supplying the module, command and possibly options.

-To run the 'study' command, add `-c command`:
+To run freddy module's "study" command, type:

     rerun -m freddy -c study

+Arguments to the called command are passed after two dashes `--`.
 Tell freddy to study the subject, "biology":

     rerun -m freddy -c study -- -subject biology